 Design and Technology offers opportunities to experiment with traditional programming languages like Java and C++ in addition to platforms such as processing and open frameworks.
 Parsons students studying creative technologies apply these skills to develop new software, write applications for cell phones and other mobile media, produce innovative artwork, and program for animation, motion graphics, and game design.

 Work by students in the Design and Technology program has been presented in major exhibitions around the world.
-In 2011 alone, students participated in five new media exhibits in China.
+Recently, students participated in five new media exhibits in China.
 Platform doesn't matter.
 Our students do it all—from art installations in stadiums to projects on cell phones, and from interactive pieces to environmental sensor networks and new forms of artificial intelligence.

 Two decades ago, Parsons became one of the first art and design schools to extend art and design beyond the visual realm.
 Many students play in bands, make their own musical instruments, and create experimental sound installations.
 Here, students work in house or collaborate on projects with peers in The New School for Jazz and Contemporary Music.